infocusp/scaLR/README.md

   - epoch as 100.
 - Analysis
   - Downstream Analysis
-     - Uncomment the full_samples_downstream_analysis section.
+     - Uncomment the full_samples_downstream_analysis section for example config file.
      - We are not performing the 'gene_recall_curve' analysis in this case.
 It can be performed if the COVID-19/normal specific genes are available, but there are many possibilities of genes in the case of normal conditions.
      - There are two options to perform differential gene expression (DGE) analysis: **DgePseudoBulk and DgeLMEM**.
 The parameters are updated as follows.
 Note that DgeLMEM may take a bit more time, as the multiprocessing is not very efficient with only 2 CPUs in the current Colab runtime.
      - Refer to the section below: